A primer on vaccine allocation, prioritization, and timelines

 Experts say we need 70% to 80% of the population – more than 200 million Americans – to have immunity to the novel coronavirus for us to benefit from herd immunity.
 “With herd immunity, the vast majority of a population are vaccinated, lowering the overall amount of virus able to spread in the whole population,” according to WHO.

 How long will it take to vaccinate enough Americans and achieve herd immunity?

-There are many estimates that attempt to forecast when the U.S. population will reach the potential herd immunity threshold.
+Many estimates attempt to forecast when the U.S. population will reach the potential herd immunity threshold.
 Dr. Vivek Murthy, President Biden’s surgeon general nominee, has said hitting this threshold by September is “an ambitious goal.”

 Note: It is unclear how long an individual remains immune to COVID-19 after infection or vaccination.

 What are some of the factors that may affect that timeline?

 Vaccine supply remains a challenge.
 The Biden administration is increasing the number of doses distributed to the states each week from 8.6 million doses to at least 10 million doses.
 Willingness of the public to receive a vaccination is one of the critical factors in determining how fast the U.S. can reach the herd immunity threshold.
 A recent survey by Pew Research Center suggests 60% of U.S. adults said they would get vaccinated against COVID-19 if a vaccine were available.
 But about two in ten “definitely” would not get the shot.
 The trust gap is largest in the Black community, with only 14% of respondents in a recent survey saying they trust the safety of the vaccine.

 Who decides how much vaccine each state gets, and how are those allocations determined?